py-lama/weblama/README.md

   ```bash
   make web PORT=8090
   ```
   This starts the app on port 8090.
+The command-line arguments are used to pass the port to the application.

 - **Show CLI usage help:**
   ```bash